khval/AmosKittens/README.md

 ---------------
 This commands are supported.

-Dim,Print,Input,Goto,If,Then,Else,End If,Do,Loop,repeat,until
+Dim,Print,Input,Goto,If,Then,Else,End If,Do,Loop,repeat,until,false,true

-And some math operations works. only logcial equal is implented only, more logical opertations to come.
+And some math operations works. only logcial equal and not equal is implented, more logical opertations to come.

 Know bugs:
 ----------